 Why 'The Unforgivable' is a definite suspense movie to watch?

 Sandra Bullock's performance was very powerful in her movie 'The Net' which got me into exploring her other movies.
-That's how I came across 'The Unforgivable', which from its 2 liner informs that it's a story about a woman finding her sister after coming out of jail after 20 years.
+That's how I came across 'The Unforgivable', which from its 2 liner is a story about a woman finding her sister after coming out of jail after 20 years.

 On the onset, it created a curiosity why the sister has to be found?
 Won't she be in home?
 And if Sandra Bullock plays role of a character who comes out of prison then am I supposed to like a not so good person?
 Is the main character a bad guy?